offalynne/Input/docs/latest/Functions-(Gamepad).md

 |:-------|
 |`"red"` `"green"` `"blue"` `"yellow"` `"pink"`|

 !> If you wish to use this function in production for drawing, you will need to specify [color values](https://manual.yoyogames.com/GameMaker_Language/GML_Reference/Drawing/Colour_And_Alpha/Colour_And_Alpha.htm) to match the returned string that suit your game's presentation needs and to meet appropriate [contrast specifications](https://webaim.org/resources/contrastchecker/) relative to your other graphics.
-Do not rely on color alone to specify button prompts.
+Do not rely on color alone for button prompts.

 &nbsp;